Lead Gen, SOI and Nutra, Oh My! A Field Guide to Affiliate Offer Types

 - INFO PRODUCTS – Information is the most valuable commodity in the internet age.
 The info product vertical includes e-books, guides, educational videos, audio courses, recordings of seminars, etc. These are being sold for pretty much anything you can think of, mostly using the rev-share or PPS payout model.
 Clickbank is a typical representative of this vertical.

-What are you offering the user?
+What are you offering to the user?
 Just the product, or do you hook them with something more?

 - INCENTIVE – This is a specific approach to getting user engagement.
 These offers give something to the users to make them do something in return.
 The compensation can be a small payment, some freebie or virtual currency.
 Virtual currencies are widely used these days, since the rise of mobile games.
 If you’ve ever been asked to watch an ad in exchange or download an application to get some gold nuggets in the game you were playing … that’s a virtual currency incentive.
 Offers based on incentives usually pay less and this traffic is of lower quality.